Expert / 18 October, 2020 / Sarah Norris

 The first 300 My Baba readers to register to The Baby Show Live @ Home using discount LAHMYB20 will receive a FREE standard weekend pass to the event, each worth £20pp!
 It’s a first-come, first-serve basis so be quick and not miss this amazing giveaway!
 Follow this link on how to enter and terms and conditions: https://bit.ly/2GOMqyr.

-I have worked with hundreds of new families over the years, and seen just about every problem, or variation of problem you can imagine.
-And I have also noticed that parents are becoming more and more stressed.
-I have thought about this a lot, and talked it over with other childcare professionals and have come to the conclusion that much of today’s parenting problems seems to stem from fear.
+I have worked with hundreds of new families over the years and seen just about every problem or variation of problem you can imagine.
+I have also noticed that parents are becoming more and more stressed.
+I have thought about this a lot, and talked it over with other childcare professionals, and have come to the conclusion that much of today’s parenting problems seems to stem from fear.